reinout/checkoutmanager/README.txt

 - ``https://xxx/customername/buildout/trunk`` becomes "customername"
   instead of "trunk" or "buildout".

+- Bzr checkouts that start with "lp:" (special launchpad urls) get their "lp:" stripped.

+- Git checkouts lose the ".git" at the end of the url.

 If you want something else, just specify a directory name (separated by a space) in the configuration file.